deepns/codegym/cpp/notes.md

 - Hands on with explicit constructors, typeid and const_cast operators.
 - found out the diff between using stdio and cstdio headers

+## Day 10

+- More on simple classes
+- Inheritance vs composition
+- playing with std::vector

+## Day 9

+- typid, const_cast and simple classes
+- getting started to play with std::list

 ## Day 8

 - Some more hands on with constructor initialization and default constructors